otrv4/otrv4/otrv4.md

 6. Calculate the Auth MAC key `auth_mac_k = KDF_2(0x01 || tmp_k)`.
 7. Compute `t = KDF_2(Bobs_User_Profile) || KDF_2(Alices_User_Profile) || Y || X || B || A || their_shared_prekey || KDF_2(Φ)`.
 8. Compute `sigma = Auth(Pka, ska, {Pkb, Pka, Y}, t)`.
-When computing `sigma`, keep the first 192 bits of the generated `c` value to be used as a `nonce` in the next step.
+When computing `sigma`, keep the first 24 bytes of the generated `c` value to be used as a `nonce` in the next step.
 Refer to [SNIZKPK Authentication](#snizkpk-authentication) for details.
 9. A message can be optionally attached at this point.
 It is recommended to do